-This post has nothing to do about travel, but it does have to do with something 80% of us probably want to do – lose weight.
-In a recent social media post, I shared my Noom Success Story and I had so many questions and comments about my weight loss, I decided to write about it.
-Plus – my life isn’t always about travel (Hello 2020!).
+This post has nothing to do with travel, but it does have to do with something 80% of us probably want to do – lose weight.
+In a recent social media post, I shared my Noom Success Story and I had so many questions and comments about my losing weight success story, I decided to write about it.
+Plus – my life isn’t always about travel – I have other interests too!

-In actuality weight loss has to do with everything in your life; physical, mental, and emotional well-being.
-Over the last 5 years I have felt out of shape and it has most definitely affected my outlook on traveling and all of the adventures I have wanted to do.
-So in a way, it does has a little to do with travel.
+In actuality, weight loss has to do with everything in your life; physical, mental, and emotional well-being.
+Over the last 5 years, I have felt out of shape and it has most definitely affected my outlook on traveling and all of the adventures I have wanted to do.
+So in a way, it does have a little to do with travel.

 Middle Age and Weight Management Woes

-I’m 51, and it’s easy to blame weight gain on menopause and aging, but I knew deep down, this was a motivation issue for me.
+I’m 52, and it’s easy to blame weight gain on menopause and aging, but I knew deep down, that this was a motivation issue for me.
 I used to be a really active runner, but injuries while being nomadic for 11 years with crappy insurance brought an end to that.
-One injury led to another, led to another, led to back pain; if felt as if everything was breaking down.
+One injury led to another, led to another, led to back pain; I felt as if everything was breaking down.
 And through it all, I wasn’t really doing regular exercise any longer.

 I drank more.